About Chitwan National Park

 Elephant treks in Chitwan are offered by all lodges and tour agencies.
 They generally last between 1 and 1.5 hours.
 Elephant jungle tours usually have three times.
 Early morning, mid morning and late afternoon.
 Elephant tours cost between 1800 and 2500+ rupees.
 These tours are run by people who either own or hire out their elephants.

-The above fees for both regular and government elephant safari's do not include park entrance costs.
+Note: The above fees for both regular and government elephant safari's do not include park entrance costs.
 However it's permitted to buy an Chitwan park ticket after 2pm take an afternoon elephant jungle ride and then use the same ticket for a full day trek the next day.

 What you can expect to see?
 Elephant riding is probably your best way to see Rhinos in Chitwan.
 Early morning or late afternoon are the ideal times.
 There are many birds on show along with game.